-CHEM 115 Chemical Science 4 cr CHEM 215 Organic and Biochemistry 4 cr SOCA Sociology Course (Any for three credits) 3 cr ENGL 201 Advanced Composition 3 cr BIOS 105 Human Physiology and Anatomy I 5 cr BIOS 106 Human Physiology and Anatomy II 5 cr BIOS 190 Fundamentals of Human Nutrition 2 cr BIOS 202 General Microbiology 4 cr PSYC 101 Introduction to Psychological Science 3 cr PSYC 210 Introduction to Human Development 3 cr Social Science Elective (see adviser for list) 3 cr NURS 101 Cultural Diversity in Health Care 3 cr NURS 102 Perspectives on Health Care Systems 2 cr NURS 251 Genetics and Genomics in Healthcare 2 cr
+CHEM 115 Chemical Science 4 cr CHEM 215 Organic and Biochemistry 4 cr SOCA Sociology Course (Any for three credits) 3 cr ENGL 201 Advanced Composition 3 cr BIOS 105 Human Physiology and Anatomy I 5 cr BIOS 106 Human Physiology and Anatomy II 5 cr BIOS 190 Fundamentals of Human Nutrition 2 cr BIOS 202 General Microbiology 4 cr PSYC 101 Introduction to Psychological Science 3 cr PSYC 210 Introduction to Human Development 3 cr Social Science Elective (see advisor for list) 3 cr NURS 101 Cultural Diversity in Health Care 3 cr NURS 102 Perspectives on Health Care Systems 2 cr NURS 251 Genetics and Genomics in Healthcare 2 cr

 - Courses may be repeated only once.
 No more than three required courses may be repeated.
 All credit for required courses must have been earned in the 10 years preceding progression into the nursing major.
 Grades of less than 2.0 (C) must be replaced by grades greater than 2.0 (C) no later than August for fall applicants.

 - Achieve a minimum grade point average of 2.75 on a 4.0 scale.
 This GPA is computed on the courses listed above.
 Achieve a minimum science grade point average of 2.50 on a 4.0 scale.
 This GPA is computed within the required sciences.